nathanaelytj/nathanaelytj/README.md

 -   🌱 I’m currently enhancing existing platforms and developing innovative products for seamless user experiences.
 -   👯 I’m looking to collaborate on bespoke application creation.
 -   💬 Ask me about VueJS, Flutter, Laravel, and Python FastAPI.
--   📫 How to reach me: You can connect with me via [LinkedIn](https://www.linkedin.com/in/nathanaelytj/) or email at nathanaelytj@ntjapps.com.
+-   📫 How to reach me: You can connect with me via [LinkedIn](https://www.linkedin.com/in/nathanaelytj/) or email at nathanaelytj@ntj.co.id.
 -   😄 Pronouns: He/Him
 -   ⚡ Fun fact: My journey into app development started with a curiosity to game.